evansolomon/nodejs-kinesis-client-library/README.md

---local-kinesis (Use a local implementation of Kinesis, defaults to false) --local-kinesis-port (Port to access local Kinesis on, defaults to 4567) --local-kinesis-no-start (Assume a local Kinesis server is already running, defaults to false)
+--local-kinesis (Use a local implementation of Kinesis, defaults to false) --local-kinesis-port (Port to access local Kinesis on, defaults to 4567) --local-kinesis-no-start (Assume a local Kinesis server is already running, defaults to false) --num-records (number of records to grab from kinesis, defaults to no limit)
 ```

 Notes: